 The criteria used to evaluate the entries were “quality” and “relevance to athletics”.

 The European Athletics Innovation Awards were created to encourage research and the sharing of new ideas leading to the promotion and development of the sport of athletics.
 The biennial competition was initiated in 1998 as the European Athletics Science Awards and is open to sport scientists, coaches, students and others with a good idea anywhere in Europe.

-This year’s awards attracted 41 entry files with from 17 countries.
-Both figures are the second highest in the history of the competition.
+This year’s awards attracted 31 entry files with from 18 countries.